zachhardesty7/tamper-monkey-scripts-collection/README.md

 ## Description

 This repo hosts a handful of different script files that Tampermonkey injects into the relevant websites.
 Certain websites just seemed to be missing something or something simple could really improve the functionality.
-I took it upon myself to add these features in the most seemless way possible.
+I took it upon myself to add these features in the most seamless way possible.
 If you encounter any issues, check the known issues below.
 Uses [Standard JS formatting][standard].

 ## Getting Started